 Orthopedics & Sports Medicine

 Kepler, Christopher K; Schroeder, Gregory D; Hollern, Douglas A; Chapman, Jens R; Fehlings, Michael G; Dvorak, Marcel; Bellabarba, Carlo; and Vaccaro, Alexander R, "Do Formal Laminectomy and Timing of Decompression for Patients With Sacral Fracture and Neurologic Deficit Affect Outcome?"
 (2017).
-All Publications.
+Journal Articles and Abstracts.
 313.